bgoonz/gists-revamp/by-extension/md/article (155).md

 CSS custom properties pierce through shadow DOM.
 They are used as "hooks" to style the component:

 1. The component uses a custom CSS property to style key elements, such as `var(--component-name-title, <default value>)`.
+2. Component author publishes these properties for developers, they are same important as other public component methods.
-2. When a developer wants to style a title, they assign `--component-name-title` CSS property for the shadow host or above.
+3. When a developer wants to style a title, they assign `--component-name-title` CSS property for the shadow host or above.
-3. Profit!
+4. Profit!